 We offer both generalized and specialized care

-Cassia Regional Medical Center serves our community’s medical needs by providing clinical excellence in a wide range of quality inpatient and outpatient services.
+Cassia Regional Hospital (formerly Cassia Regional Medical Center) serves the medical needs of those in our community by providing clinical excellence in a wide range of quality inpatient and outpatient services.

-The Emergency Room at Cassia Regional Medical Center is open around the clock and is able to provide fast care for emergencies that threaten life or limb.
+The Emergency Room at Cassia Regional Hospital (formerly Cassia Regional Medical Center) is open around the clock and is able to provide fast care for emergencies that threaten life or limb.

 Our surgeons use the latest and most advanced technological surgical devices and tools, and they have the experience and knowledge required to ensure a safe and successful surgery.